-STI opportunity is a dollar amount that is a percentage of the executive KMP's fixed remuneration.
+STI opportunity is a dollar amount that is a Role Target Maximum percentage of the executive KMP's fixed Chief Executive Officer 10% 10% remuneration.

-Role Target Maximum

-Chief Executive Officer 10% 10%

 Chief Financial Officer 10% 10%

 Delivery of Incentives

 75% of the STI is payable in cash after the results of the Company are published.